 And it takes time to build that credibility.

-I think it was the Wall Street Journal that had a story some years back on the thousands and thousands of years of experience that Mueller drove out of the FBI, and this wasn't a case where we needed to clean it out, uh, but what I had experienced as a prosecutor,
+I think it was the Wall Street Journal that had a story some years back on the thousands and thousands of years of experience that Mueller drove out of the FBI.

-as a judge as a chief justice, you know, I I came out of law school and I I was a prosecutor, and I went, well, this is great because I know the law so much better than these Yehoos I'm up against.
+But what I had experienced as a prosecutor, as a judge, as a chief justice, you know, I came out of law school and I was a prosecutor and I went, boy, this is great because I know the law so much better than these yahoos I'm up against.

 Well, it turns out I knew the law better than them, but there is something to be said for experience.

-So I learned some less lessons from some people that knew a lot less about the law, but knew a lot more about human nature, and I learned a lot from people.
+So I learned some lessons from some people that knew a lot less about the law, but knew a lot more about human nature.

-And so um you had people across the country in the FBI that were in charge, and Mueller drove them out.
+And so you had people across the country in the FBI that were in charge, and Mueller drove them out.

 He didn't want anybody in the FBI that might ever raise a question.

-Now, I I know there were some people back when William Jefferson was found to have that $90,000 in his freezer, that cold hard cash, if you remember.
+Now, I know there were some people back when William Jefferson was found to have that $90,000 in his freezer, that cold hard cash, if you remember.

-They had enough evidence based on that what was in the warrant to put him under the prison if they wanted to.
+They had enough evidence based on what was in the warrant to put him under the prison if they wanted to.

-They were trying to work out a deal, but uh over 200 years, because there is the balance of power, there's the check and balance, there's the separation of power.
+But over 200 years, because there is the balance of power, there's the check and balance.

-If the FBI has the right to come in any member of Congress's office and grab every hard drive, every flash drive, everything like that, without having anybody screen that to make sure there are not things that should not be seen that are completely irrelevant to that, then they're gonna be able to find out who whistleblowers are, they're gonna be up there there would be no balance of power.
+If the FBI has the right to come in any member of Congress's office and grab every hard drive, every flash drive, everything like that, without having anybody screen that to make sure there are not things that should not be seen that are completely irrelevant to that, then they're going to be able to find out who whistleblowers are.

-There'd be no separation because the FBI could intimidate anybody, and that it was clearly what Mueller wanted to do when he came charging into Jefferson's office.
+And that was clearly what Mueller wanted to do when he came charging into Jefferson's office.

 No one had ever done that before.

-This is just uh they're good at intimidation.
+It's just, they're good at intimidation.

 So the courts made that clear.

-That's the way it's been for over 200 years, and Mueller, you're not going to be the one that changes that just to try to intimidate Congress.
+And Mueller, you're not going to be the one that changes that just to try to intimidate Congress.

 You can go back.

-Uh that was a shot at Congress.
+That was a shot at Congress.

-This is a mean vindictive guy.
+This is a mean, vindictive guy.

-And uh there's an article by Molly Hemingway back in June in the Federalists, and boy, she does a great article.
+And there was an article by Molly Hemingway back in June in the Federalists.

 And then it goes through how Comey was at the bottom of screwing over Martha Stewart.